till-s/mecatica-usb/doc/DataExchangeProtocol.md

 </dt><dd>

-  Asserted by the data *source* when valid data is presented on the `data` and `usr` lines.
+  Asserted by the data *source* when valid data are presented on the `data` and `usr` lines.

 </dd><dt>